danbz/aesthetic-programming/7-VocableCode/Readme.md

   }
 }
 ```
-*Sketch 3: The JSON file in Vocable Code*
+*Figure 4: The JSON file in Vocable Code*

 Javascript Object Notation (JSON) is an open-standard and independent file format Similar to other programming languages, Javascript implements computational logic to manipulate data, such as retrieving and displaying data on a screen in any color, size, and at any tempo.
 This kind of separation of data and computational logic is commonly seen in software development.
 JSON is widely used as a data storage and communication format on the internet and software applications that employ different programming languages.
 Google, for example, offers their web or image search results in JSON format via their Application Programming Interfaces (APIs).
 (We will look into more about APIs in the next chapter.)